seanfdnn/ergodox-layout/readme.md

 * Fixed a few issues in the finger-stats calculation.
 * The tool now also timestamps and saves all input lines to a logfile, which it loads on start, allowing one to continue the collection after upgrading the tool.
+* The heatmap tool can now colorize the stats with the help of the [jq](https://stedolan.github.io/jq/) utility.

 ### Tools